Hina Akechi

-Hina Akechi (明地 陽菜, Akechi Hina) is a Japanese badminton player.
-A former world No. 1 in the BWF World Junior Rankings, she won the Asian Junior U-17 and U-15 championships in 2019 and 2018, respectively.
-She is a member of the Japanese national team and plays for the Saishunkan Pharmaceutical badminton team.
-On the senior circuit, she has won multiple BWF International Challenge titles and was a runner-up at the Super 300 Orléans Masters.
+Hina Akechi (明地 陽菜, Akechi Hina) is a Japanese badminton player from Sakai, Osaka Prefecture.
+Competing in the women's singles event, she reached a career-high world ranking of No. 21.
+She is a member of the Japanese national team and plays for the Kumamoto Saishunkan badminton team.
+A former world No. 1 in the BWF World Junior Rankings, she won the Asian Junior U-15 and U-17 championships in 2018 and 2019, respectively, and claimed three titles in girls' singles on the BWF junior circuit.
+She won her first BWF World Tour title at the Super 300 Syed Modi International in 2025 and has secured seven International Challenge/Series titles.
+In team events, she contributed to Japan securing bronze medals at the 2022 Asia Team Championships and the 2026 Uber Cup.

 Early career

 Akechi began playing badminton at the age of six in her hometown of Osaka at the Uriwari Nishi SSC.
 She transferred from Kuze Junior High School in Osaka Prefecture to Yanai Junior High School in Yamaguchi Prefecture.
 She then attended Yanai Shoko High School, where she was part of a team that won four consecutive national team championships.
 At the 2021 National High School Championships (Inter-High), she won the doubles title and was a semifinalist in singles.
 In 2022, she won the singles title at the National High School Invitational Championships.

 On the international junior circuit, Akechi won the U-15 Asia Junior Championships in 2018 and the U-17 title in 2019.
 In 2022, she won the Croatia and Bulgaria Junior Open tournaments.
 At the World Junior Championships that year, she earned a bronze medal in the mixed team event and reached the girls' singles quarterfinals.
 On 9 May 2023, she was ranked world number 1 in the BWF World Junior Rankings for girls' singles.